Ocean sunfish: Description

 The caudal fin of the ocean sunfish is replaced by a rounded clavus, creating the body's distinct truncated shape.
 The body is flattened laterally, giving it a long oval shape when seen head-on.
 The pectoral fins are small and fan-shaped, while the dorsal fin and the anal fin are lengthened, often making the fish as tall as it is long.
 Specimens up to 3.3 m in height have been recorded.

 The mature ocean sunfish has an average length of 1.8 m and a fin-to-fin length of 2.5 m.
 The weight of mature specimens can range from 247 to 1000 kg, but even larger individuals are not unheard of.
 The maximum size recorded, a specimen washed ashore in New Zealand in 2006, was 3.3 m in length, weighing 2300 kg.

 The spinal column of M. mola contains fewer vertebrae and is shorter in relation to the body than that of any other fish.

 Although the sunfish descended from bony ancestors, its skeleton contains largely cartilaginous tissues, which are lighter than bone, allowing it to grow to sizes impractical for other bony fishes.
 Its teeth are fused into a beak-like structure, which prevents them from being able to fully close their mouths, while also having pharyngeal teeth located in the throat.

 The axial musculature is completely lost during development.
 In addition, they are missing a swim bladder.
-Instead, they get their buoyancy from a stiff and gelatinous layer under the skin, which consists of about 90% water and a meshwork of collagen and elastin, acting like an exoskeleton.
-Due to its greasy texture, it may also contain lipids.
+Instead, they get their buoyancy from a stiff and gelatinous layer under the skin, which consists of about 90% water and a meshwork of collagen and elastin, acting like an exoskeleton, with a greasy texture that may indicate it also contains lipids.
 The layer, which is horizontally separated by a septum, makes up a larger part of the animal's total mass, the bigger the individual is.
 Some sources indicate the internal organs contain a concentrated neurotoxin, tetrodotoxin, like the organs of other poisonous tetraodontiformes, while others dispute this claim.